Nixir-hub/compose_your_diet_plan_ScrumLab/Readme.md

 # App to Planning diet

+Project realized with students from Python developer course

 ## About app:
 App help to user organize diet, list all days with recipes and details how to make every dinner.